coryvisi/serverless-pdf-chat/docs/redshift_integration_guide.md

     {: .note }
     The AWS managed policy `AWSGlueServiceRole` does not include Secrets Manager permissions.

-    Use the following policy statement to add
+    Use the following policy statement as an inline policy for the IAM role:
     ```json
     {
         "Effect": "Allow",